theBitsky/notes/site-about-block.md

   - site
 ---

 Hello there!
-I am Byteski.
+I am Max.

 I am a software developer, currently working mostly with TypeScript, React and Node ecosystems.